MoveOnOrg/braintree-to-redshift-python/README.md

 ### 5. Create or copy a parameter dictionary for each data CSV, using examples in settings.py.
 Add each dictionary to the list of `data_types` in settings.py.

 ### 6. Set up Redshift import.
-  * Set `redshift_import` to True, and this script will attempt to upload the generated CSVs to an S3 bucket and import the data into Redshift tables.
   * If you don't already have one, [create a bucket in S3](http://docs.aws.amazon.com/gettingstarted/latest/swh/getting-started-create-bucket.html) and add its unique name to `s3_bucket` in settings.py.
   * [Create a Redshift database](http://docs.aws.amazon.com/redshift/latest/dg/t_creating_database.html), and get your [AWS IAM credentials](https://aws.amazon.com/iam/).
 Add database connection info and IAM credentials to settings.py.
   * Create tables in the schema `ventures` that correspond to the tablename and columns defined in your parameter dictionaries.
 The Redshift user whose credentials are in settings.py should own those tables and have the ability to add tables to that schema.